 Common signs that your flour is spoiled

-For all flours, the symptoms of flour that’s gone off are the same.
-Instead of that fresh, almost odorless smell, you’ll find that the flour gives off a slightly unpleasant smell.
-The best way to describe the smell is a mild to intense sour smell.
+For any product, flour that has gone off will have similar symptoms.
+Instead of that fresh, almost odorless smell, you’ll find that the flour gives off a slightly unpleasant aroma.
+The best way to describe it is a mild to intense sour smell.

 How to extend the life of your flour

-- if you live in a very hot climate and your house is like an oven, store in the fridge.
+- If you live in a hot and humid climate, store in the fridge.

-- avoid storing odorous ingredients like onions near your flour.
+- Avoid storing odorous ingredients like onions near flour.